6 Lessons I Learned Breastfeeding My First Baby - Baby Chick

 Sometimes, cluster feeding can indicate that maybe you have a low supply or other issues — and in those instances of concern, you should always bring those concerns up to your doctor or lactation consultant.
 Babies are smart.
 Your body is smart.
 Together, they make a darn unique team!

-The key takeaway from this lesson is that if you feel like your baby’s lip and/or tongue-tie is causing a problem, do not settle for a generic “they’ll grow out of it” answer.
+The key takeaway from this lesson is that if you feel like your baby’s lip and/or tongue tie is causing a problem, do not settle for a generic “they’ll grow out of it” answer.
 Trust your gut and get a second opinion.

-I remember reading and having so many people tell me, “you’ll lose all your pregnancy weight when you breastfeed.”
+I remember reading and having so many people tell me, “You’ll lose all your pregnancy weight when you breastfeed.”
 Color me surprised when I didn’t lose ANY weight while breastfeeding!
 In fact, in the early days, I GAINED WEIGHT.

 The most important lesson I learned from breastfeeding is that, just like childbirth and postpartum, it is also a unique journey all on its own.
 It would be filled with ups and downs.
 The BEST thing we, as moms, can do to stay the course without being discouraged is to prepare for it the best we can.
-This means taking a legitimate breastfeeding course, meeting with a lactation consultant, and even having a supportive support system at home with you and your baby.
+This means taking a legitimate breastfeeding course, meeting with a lactation consultant, and having a supportive support system at home with you and your baby.

 Ultimately, knowledge is power.
 You deserve a fair shot to breastfeed your baby while feeling confident in your abilities to tackle breastfeeding issues that may arise, even when it’s for the first time.
 I hope these lessons I learned breastfeeding my first baby will help you get a leg up on the process!